enathu/aaram/readme.md

 ## Work in progress.
-Designing the Tamil counterpart for Aaram.
+Tamil counterpart for Aaram - design in progress.

 # Aaram Font

-Aaram is a unique font family, that comes in six gorgeous styles to choose from.
-Aaram primarily designed for screen but it'll look fantastic in print too, I reckon.
+Aaram is a unique typeface with pizzazz.
+Primarily designed for the screen usage but it'll make the print, awesome too.

 **Fun Fact:** Shape of this font, derived from the different radius in a circle & curves in a rectangle, thus Aaram is a [Tamil](http://en.wikipedia.org/wiki/Tamil_language) word, which litereally means radius.